limehome/bq-schema/README.md

 The main benefit of combining all these features is, that we can guarantee that our code will run, before we deploy to production.

+## Motivation for Fork

+The primary reason for forking this project was to extend its existing capabilities to support Policy Tags and Taxonomy tags in Google Cloud Platform (GCP).
+The original codebase provided a strong foundation for working with Python dataclasses, but it lacked features for adding metadata tags that can be crucial for managing sensitive or personally identifiable information (PII).

+### Why Policy Tags?

+Policy Tags allow for more granular control over data access.
+When dealing with sensitive or regulated data, such as PII, it's crucial to have mechanisms that enable fine-tuned permissions.
+Policy Tags in GCP make it possible to associate specific security and access policies with individual data fields, rather than entire data sets, thereby providing a more secure and manageable environment.

+### Taxonomy Tags in GCP

+Taxonomy Tags in GCP serve as a method for categorizing data based on its type or nature.
+By attaching taxonomy tags to data fields, organizations can more easily track, manage, and govern their data.
+This is particularly useful for compliance with data protection laws and regulations, as well as for internal data governance strategies.

+By incorporating these features into Python dataclasses through this fork, we aim to provide a more robust, secure, and compliant data handling solution.

 ## Quickstart